toosoon-dev/toosoon-events/README.md

 # TOOSOON EVENTS

-Project providing services implemented as singleton class instances.
+Project providing managers implemented as singleton class instances.
 They abstract and prevent the process of creating multiple event listeners for common browser events.
-These services are particularly useful for managing events that are likely to be listened to by many components.
+These managers are particularly useful for managing events that are likely to be listened to by many components.

 ## Installation